PyMVPA/PyMVPA/doc/source/tutorial2_datasets.rst

 two-dimensional dataset with 1452 samples (these are volumes in the NIfTI file), and over 160k features (these are voxels in the volume).
-The voxels are represented as a one-dimensional vector, and it seems that they have lost their associated with the 3D-voxelspace.
-However, this is not the case, as we will see in the next chapter, but PyMVPA simply represents the data in this simple format to make it compatible witha vast range of generic algorithms that expect data as a simple matrix.
+The voxels are represented as a one-dimensional vector, and it seems that they have lost their association with the 3D-voxelspace.
+However, this is not the case, as we will see in the next chapter.
+PyMVPA represents data in this simple format to make it compatible with a vast range of generic algorithms that expect data to be a simple matrix.

-We just loaded all data from that NIfTI file, but usually we would be interested in a subset only, i.e. voxels intersecting with the brain.
+We just loaded all data from that NIfTI file, but usually we would be interested in a subset only, i.e. "brain voxels".
-`fmri_dataset` is capable of performing this masking.
+`fmri_dataset` is capable of performing data masking.
 We just need to specify a mask image.
-Such mask image is generated in pretty much any fMRI analysis pipeline -- may it be a full-brain mask computed during skull-stripping, or an activation map based on a GLM-contrast.
+Such mask image is generated in pretty much any fMRI analysis pipeline -- may it be a full-brain mask computed during skull-stripping, or an activation map from a functional localizer.
 We are going to use the original GLM-based localizer mask of ventral temporal cortex from Haxby et al. (2001).
-We already know that it comprises 577 voxels. let's reload the dataset:
+We already know that it comprises 577 voxels.
+Let's reload the dataset:

   >>> ds = fmri_dataset(os.path.join(path, 'bold.nii.gz'),
   ...                   mask=os.path.join(path, 'mask_vt.nii.gz'))